Who We Are:

 Research: Advancing the Science of Integrative Medicine

-Reaching from laboratory to patient bedside and out into the community, our research program is looking at a variety of impactful approaches to whole-person health.
-Current studies include meditation and nutrition for urban teens, adjuvant therapies for trauma patients, food gardens for staff and patient morale, how families cope with death, and more.
+Our research program is looking at a variety of impactful approaches to whole-person health.
+Current studies involve nutrition, acupuncture and more.
 Our Center also coordinates the Cochrane Complementary Medicine Field, an NIH-funded program that evaluates world-wide literature on complementary and alternative therapies.

 Patient Care: Guiding Patients to their Best Health